oktyevrensel/openspec-portfolio/README.md

 ### 📄 License

-This project is open source and available under the Aphacee License.
+This project is open source and available under the Aphace License.

 ### 👤 Author